 - Tremolo system won’t handle extreme whammy bar action.

-Overall, I can happily recommend the Ibanez GRX70QAL as my number one choice for left-handed rock and metal guitarists looking for an affordable option.
+Overall, I can happily recommend the Ibanez GRX70QAL as the best beginner left handed electric guitar for rock and metal guitarists looking for an affordable option.
 These left handed guitars look and play like a million bucks and will see you through many years of shredding to come!

 Best Beginner Left Handed Electric Guitars

-First up we have the left handed Squier Classic Vibe ‘50s Telecaster, which is available in that iconic butterscotch blonde finish.
-Main features include a lightweight pine body, slim c-shape maple neck with a 21 fret maple fingerboard, Fender-designed pickups, and a vintage-style 3-saddle bridge.
+The left handed Squier Classic Vibe ‘50s Telecaster (shown above) is available in that iconic butterscotch blonde finish.
+Main features include a lightweight pine body, slim c-shape maple neck with a 21-fret maple fingerboard, Fender-designed pickups, and a vintage-style 3-saddle bridge.

-The only real downside to this excellent range of left handed electric guitars is that they do not ship with gig bags, which is something I would really expect at around $420 each.
+The only real downside to this excellent range of left-handed electric guitars is that they do not ship with gig bags, which is something I would really expect at around $430 each.
 You may also get a few brand snobs scoffing at you for not buying a real Fender, but they’re easy to ignore!

 Key Features: